|

 excerpts of the wedding video or an audio recording of

+the ceremony.
 Other possible applications for the experimental chip

 include hospital wristbands containing patient medical